-PAA's Ownership of our Class C Shares
+Ownership of PAGP Class C Shares

-As of September 30, 2020 and December 31, 2019, PAA owned 553,800,444 and 549,538,139, respectively, Class C shares.
-The Class C shares represent a non-economic limited partner interest in us that provides PAA a "pass-through" voting mechanism through which PAA, as the sole holder, votes on behalf of PAA's common unitholders and Series A preferred unitholders, who have the right to vote, pro rata with the holders of our Class A and Class B shares, for the election of eligible directors.
+As of September 30, 2020 and December 31, 2019, we owned 553,800,444 and 549,538,139, respectively, Class C shares of PAGP.
+The Class C shares represent a non-economic limited partner interest in PAGP that provides us a "pass-through" voting mechanism through which we, as the sole holder, vote on behalf of our common unitholders and Series A preferred unitholders, who have the right to vote, pro rata with the holders of Class A and Class B shares of PAGP, for the election of eligible PAGP GP directors.